-Advanced Format: Message Definition n

-Select the check box for each port or socket that should receive the message.
-Message Destination
+Advanced Format: Message Definition n Message Destination Select the check box for each port or socket that should receive the message.
+Destination Message Indicates the destination of the message.

+Bitmap Message

+Alignment

-Message Destination Bitmap Indicates the destination of the message.
-Message Alignment Select None, Left, or Right from the drop-down list.
+Select None, Left, or Right from the drop-down list.

 Align Length Enter the number of characters by which to extend the message when Left or Right is selected from the Message Alignment drop-down box.

-Align Filler Char Click control of the Text Entry Tool and create a filler character in the text field provided.
-This filler is used to extend the Align Length .
-Header Click $\checkmark$ to activate the Text Entry Tool and create a Header in the text field provided.
+Align Filler Char

+Click to activate the Text Entry Tool and create a filler character in the text field provided.
+This filler is used to extend the Align Length.

+Click to activate the Text Entry Tool and create a Header in the text field provided.
 Headers (up to 128 bytes) can be defined and transmitted as a block preceding the barcode(s).
-Use characters from NUL (00H) to ~ (7EH).
-Click Submit to save your text to the origin window text field, or click Cancel to return to origin window without transferring text.
-Terminator Click $\checkmark$ to activate the Text Entry Tool and create a Terminator in the text field provided.
-Terminators (up to 128 bytes) can be defined and transmitted as a block following the barcode(s).
 Use characters from NUL (00H) to ~ (7EH).